jyhong836/jyhong.gitlab.io/content/publication/trap_backdoor.md

 +++
-title = "Resilient and Communication Efficient Learning for Heterogeneous Federated Systems" date = 2022-09-22T13:08:20+08:00 draft = false
+title = "Trap and Replace: Defending Backdoor Attacks by Trapping Them into an Easy-to-Replace Subnetwork" date = 2022-09-22T13:08:20+08:00 draft = false